mwbowers/mwbowers.github.io/reference/host-services/program-class-remove-message-method1.md

           <tr>
             <td>            UnsupportedOperationException</td>
             <td>Currently, the Monarch
-            Framework only supports the keyword "*ALL"
+            Base only supports the keyword "*ALL"
             for the value of
  *messageKey* .</td>
           </tr>